 When a late payment letter fails to work

 If this still doesn’t get your client to pay the amount they owe, you can pretty much accept that they are never going to willingly part with the cash.
+This first task is to ensure the business has not closed down or entered liquidation.
 From this point onwards you will need to escalate the situation to receive payment.